• Skip to primary navigation

 Hi friend, how's your line of thinking lately?
 I know many are struggling, and understandably so, given the state of the world.
 But our outlook on what’s happening—now and always—affects our experience.

-I’ve talked before about how drastically our health can be affected by our optimistic or pessimist outlooks.
+I’ve talked before about how drastically our health can be affected by our optimistic or pessimist outlooks

 Since immersing myself in mindfulness in graduate school, I’ve become fascinated with research about our thoughts and feelings impacting our physiological health.